Optiroc/BRRtools/README.md

 ## How to use
 Just go in this folder with a terminal (mingw is required for Windows) and typing `make` should normally work.

-BRRTools comes in 3 parts:
+BRRtools comes in 3 parts:

 ### brr_decoder
 brr_decoder decodes a .brr sound sample to a .wav file